flrd/standardlastprofile/README.md

 <img src="man/figures/README-G5_example-1.png" width="90%" style="display: block; margin: auto;" />

-In contrast to most commercial and agricultural businesses, which have a relatively even consumption and a fairly constant power consumption in the three annual zones, households have a continuously decreasing load from winter to summer and an increasing load towards winter.
-This is taken into account by applying the dynamization function (4th order polynomial), see [bdew.de](https://www.bdew.de/media/documents/1999_Repraesentative-VDEW-Lastprofile.pdf), page 32/46.
+In contrast to most commercial and agricultural businesses, which have a relatively even consumption and a fairly constant power consumption within the three periods, households on the other hand have a continuously decreasing load from winter to summer and vice versa.
+This is taken into account by applying a dynamization function (4th order polynomial), see [bdew.de](https://www.bdew.de/media/documents/1999_Repraesentative-VDEW-Lastprofile.pdf), page 32/46.